 The universal judgment is spelled out in a little more detail here.
 It is thought that the nations mentioned represent the whole world, each being in a different geographical direction (Egypt/Ethiopian to the south; Assyria to the north; Philistia to the west; and Moab/Ammon to the east.)
 What did the other nations do?
 They disrespected their creator.
 You can’t taunt or insult God or his people without consequence.
 God will have the final word.

 Pride is another divisive quality that God will punish.
 “They will receive the wages of their pride, for they have scoffed at the people of the Lord of Heaven’s Armies.”
-Here we see that those people who balk at us, look down on us for our faith and ridicule our belief system will see consequences.
+Here we see that those people who look down on us for our faith and ridicule our belief system will see consequences.
 We don’t have to fight that battle; God has our back!

 Continue reading “Zephaniah 2:4-15 – I Will Survive”